NativeScript/docs-v7/docs/start/quick-setup.md

 ### Windows

-If you’re on Windows, copy and paste the script below into your command prompt and press Enter:
+If you’re on Windows, copy and paste the script below into your command prompt as an administrator and press Enter:

+Please be sure that you run this command in cmd as an administator (Windows key > type "cmd" > right click > Run as Administrator ).

 <pre class="add-copy-button"><code class="language-terminal">@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"</code></pre>